Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Simulations

-We consider change point detection where the gain function is based on the multivariate Gaussian log-likelihood, where the underlying precision matrices are obtained using the graphical lasso precision matrix estimator of \citet{glasso}.
-More details are in Appendix~\ref{Appendix_highdim}, see equation~\eqref{glasso_change_est}.
+We consider a gain function (detailed definition in \cref{Appendix_highdim}) based on the multivariate Gaussian log-likelihood where the underlying precision matrices are obtained by the graphical lasso \cite{glasso}.
 The graphical lasso is rather costly especially when repeatedly fitting at each possible split point $s$ on a grid.
-Note that the essential problem is that the estimator $\hat\Omega_{(u,s]}^{\mathrm{glasso}}$ for a segment $(u, s]$ cannot be efficiently updated (not even using warm starts) to obtain $\hat\Omega_{(u,s+1]}^{\mathrm{glasso}}$ for the segment $(u,s+1]$.
+The essential problem is that the estimator $\hat{\vec{\Omega}}_{(u,s]}^{\mathrm{glasso}}$ of precision matrix for a segment $(u, s]$ cannot be efficiently updated (not even using warm starts) to obtain $\hat{\vec{\Omega}}_{(u,s+1]}^{\mathrm{glasso}}$ for the segment $(u,s+1]$.
 Hence, the overall number of graphical lasso fits is the main driver of computational time.
-Note that Example~\ref{setup:high-dim} is actually not a truly high-dimensional scenario, but for higher dimensions~$p$ the computational times went beyond reasonable for the full grid search based approaches that we wanted to include as baselines.

-Our goal is to compare the estimation performance and computational times of three full grid search based approaches (BS, SeedBS and WBS) and the three optimistic search based counterparts (OBS, OSeedBS and OWBS) when using the computationally intense graphical lasso based estimator described in Appendix~\ref{Appendix_highdim}.
-In the examples below we use advanced optimistic search for OBS, OSeedBS and OWBS.
+This chosen gain function is motivated by the fact that its population version attains local maxima only at change points.
+More precisely, the population gain has the form of